Horse Radish (Cnidium Monnieri)

 Growing, Harvesting and Storage

-Cnidium monnieri grows best in well-drained, loamy soil with a slightly acidic to neutral pH, thriving in full sun to partial shade and requiring regular watering to maintain moist but not waterlogged conditions.
+Cnidium monnieri grows best in well-drained, loamy soil with a slightly acidic to neutral pH, in full sun to partial shade, and requires regular watering to maintain moist but not waterlogged conditions.